-The Common Council Organizational Committee Subcommittee on Police and Community Relations (the Subcommittee) held its first meeting on September 14, 2016 and confirmed the following objectives:
+The Common Council Organizational Committee1 Subcommittee on Police and Community Relations (the Subcommittee) held its first meeting on September 14, 2016 and confirmed the following objectives:

-- a) Provide a forum for residents and members of the Council to discuss police and community goals, priorities and interactions.
-Build a deeper understanding of policing for elected officials and members of the public; and, - b) Explore models and options from other communities related to policing and other police policies; and, - c) Provide a forum for information sharing regarding police training, policies, data and trends including detailed presentations from the Madison Police Department (MPD) related to policing; and, - d) Make recommendations to the Council on short-term policy, procedure and training while waiting for the results of the Ad Hoc Review of Police Policies and Procedures.
+- a) Provide a forum for residents and members of the Common Council to discuss police and community goals, priorities and interactions.
+Build a deeper understanding of policing for elected officials and members of the public; and, - b) Explore models and options from other communities related to policing and other police policies; and, - c) Provide a forum for information sharing regarding police training, policies, data and trends including detailed presentations from the Madison Police Department (MPD) related to policing; and, - d) Make recommendations to the Common Council on short-term policy, procedure and training while waiting for the results of the Madison Police Department Policy and Procedure Review Ad Hoc Committee (Ad Hoc Committee).